 Text created on a typewriter isn't just different in presentation.
 Studies show a surprising relation between typing and memory as well as writing and learning.

-Whether intended as a work device or an aesthetic statement, preaching as typewriter gets tricky.
-To better understand this relationship one should consider the reason, not the need for such a purchase.
+Whether intended as a work device or an aesthetic statement, preaching a specific typewriter gets tricky.
+To better understand this relationship one should consider the reason, not the need for purchasing a typewriter.

 Qualities of IBM Typewriters